Gluesticks Blog

 • ×

-Home » Recipes » Desserts » Candy
+Home » Recipes » Desserts

-Chocolate Spiderweb Pretzels (+ Video)
+Easy Chocolate Spiderweb Pretzels

-↓ Jump to Recipe
+Jump to Recipe

 These darling spiderweb pretzels are easy to make and so cute for Halloween!
 Pretzel sticks, white chocolate, chocolate, and sprinkles!

-You might also like our bat brownies, our Reese's peanut butter ghosts, or our Oreo witch hats!
+You might also like our bat brownies, our copycat Reese's peanut butter ghosts, or our Oreo witch hats!

 I love sweet and salty treats.
-Pretzels are such a great base for so many cute holiday treats like our pretzel trees or our chocolate peanut butter pretzels.
+Pretzels are an excellent base for many cute holiday treats, such as our pretzel trees or our chocolate peanut butter pretzels.
 We gave the classic combination of chocolate and salty pretzels a Halloween twist with these fun spiderweb pretzels!
 They are easy to make and fun to customize.
+My kids thought these were fun to snack on, and they'd make the perfect addition to any holiday party.

+• Fun to customize.
 I added dollops of chocolate in the center of each one and added two eyes to make them look like little spiders sitting on the web!
-My kids thought these were fun to snack on and I think they'd make the perfect addition to any holiday party.
-The chocolate not only adds a fun touch, it also binds the entire web together.
+The chocolate not only adds a fun touch, but it also binds the entire web together.
+These would be so fun to customize with different colors of melting chocolate, colored eyes, or adding candy spiders!
+You can also drizzle the white chocolate haphazardly for a more stringy-looking spiderweb effect.

 My measurements are for making 12 spiderwebs.
 If you want to make more or less you can adjust the number of pretzels and ounces of chocolate used.

-• mini pretzel sticks: you'll need 8 pretzels for each spiderweb.
+• Mini pretzel sticks: you'll need 8 pretzels for each spiderweb.

-• chocolate almond bark: you can use melting wafers, chocolate chips, or almond bark.
+• Chocolate almond bark: you can use melting wafers, chocolate chips, or almond bark.

-• white almond bark: you can use melting wafers, chocolate chips, or almond bark.
+• White almond bark: you can use melting wafers, chocolate chips, or almond bark.

 • Halloween sprinkles